 - 4.1 The majority of Social Media services will allow its users to decide who can view their activity, and to what degree, through the use of privacy settings.
 Whilst some users are happy, or otherwise indifferent about who is able to view their information, others prefer to maintain a level of privacy. - 4.2 Depending on their intentions, many users will purposely use Social Media with no privacy setting applied whatsoever.
 This could be due to the fact that they are actively promoting something, such as a business or event, and therefore require as many people as possible to be able to view their Social Media profile at all times; others may do so for reasons of self-promotion or even vanity.
 The information publicly available is known as an individual's public profile. - 4.3 Those individuals with public profiles who operate on Social Media without any, or only limited, forms of privacy settings being activated do so at their own risk.
 Often, Social Media sites will advise its users through its terms and conditions of the implications of not activating privacy controls, namely that all content they publish or share will be viewable by everyone, including sometimes people who, themselves, do not have an account with that provider. - 4.4 Whilst the content or information shared by individuals on Social Media remains the property of that individual, it is nonetheless considered to be in the public domain.
 Publishing content or information using a public, rather than a private setting, means that the individual publishing it is allowing everyone to access and use that information, and to associate it with them. - 4.5 The opposite of a public profile is a private profile.
 Some users of Social Media will not wish for their content, information or interactions to be viewable to anyone outside of a very small number of people, if any.
-In these instances, users will normally set a level of privacy on their Social Media profiles that reflects what they are comfortable with being made available, meaning that, for example, only friends, family and other preapproved users are able to view their content or make contact with them through that site.
+In these instances, users will normally set a level of privacy on their Social Media profiles that reflects what they are comfortable with being made available, meaning that, for example, only friends, family and other preapproved users are able to view their content or contact them through that site. - 4.6 By setting their profile to private, a user does not allow everyone to access and use their content, and respect should be shown to that person's right to privacy under Article 8 of the Human Rights Act.
+This does not, however, extend to instances where a third party takes it upon themselves to share information which originated on a private profile on their own Social Media profile.
+For example, Person A publicises on their private Social Media page that they intend to throw a party, at which they will be selling alcohol and providing other forms of licensable activities, despite not having a licence from the Council to do so.
+Person B, who "follows" Person A's Social Media page, re-publishes this information on their public Social Media page.
+The information on Person A's profile cannot be used, however the same information on Person B's profile, can.